Mathieu Beauséjour

 Biography

 Mathieu Beauséjour is a self-taught artist who has created installations, interventions, and images since the mid-1990s.
 Through a position of resistance and détournement, he subverts the materials and concepts of power, alienation, and oppression.
-Beauséjour’s practice casts an ironic and nostalgic look on political and artistic avant-garde movements, and uses cultural emblems such as money, hymns, and manifestos to examine the current state of the world.
-His context-based work is specifically conceived for the space it will occupy, whether it be a gallery, a site of intervention, a printed page, or a period of action.
+Beauséjour’s practice casts an ironic and nostalgic look on political and artistic avant-garde movements through cultural emblems like money, hymns, and manifestos. to examine the current state of the world.
+His context-based work responds directly to the spaces they occupy, whether it be a gallery, a site of intervention, a printed page, or a period of action.

 Mathieu Beauséjour lives and works in Montreal.
-His work has been shown in solo exhibitions at the Musée d’art contemporain des Laurentides (Saint-Jérôme), the Montreal Museum of Fine Arts (Montreal), the Musée régional de Rimouski (Rimouski), the Darling Foundry (Montreal), and Bradley Ertaskiran (Montreal), among others.
-Notable group exhibitions include the Manif d’art 7 de Québec (Quebec City) and the Québec Triennal at the Musée d’art contemporain de Montréal (Montreal).
-His work can be found in numerous private and institutional collections, including the Montreal Museum of Fine Arts (Montreal), the Musée d’art contemporain de Montréal, the Musée national des beaux-arts du Québec (Quebec City), and the Haupt Collection (Berlin).
-Beauséjour was the winner of the Giverny Capital Prize in 2010 and a finalist for the Prix Louis-Comtois in 2012 and 2016.
+Solo exhibitions have been presented at the Montreal Museum of Fine Arts, the Musée d’art contemporain des Laurentides (Saint-Jérôme), the Darling Foundry (Montreal), and Bradley Ertaskiran (Montreal), among others.
+In 2014, a retrospective of his work was presented at the Rimouski Regional Museum, and a catalog titled The Revolt of the Imagination was co-published with the Expression Center of Saint-Hyacinthe.
+Notable group exhibitions include Manif d’art 7 – The Quebec City Biennial, and the Québec Triennial at the Musée d’art contemporain de Montréal.
+Beauséjour’s work is held in numerous permanent collections, including the Montreal Museum of Fine Arts (Montreal), the Musée d’art contemporain de Montréal, the Musée national des beaux-arts du Québec, and the Haupt Collection (Berlin), among others.
+Beauséjour won the Giverny Capital Prize in 2010 and was a finalist for the Sobey Art Award (2008) and the Prix Louis-Comtois (2012, 2016).